One of my favorite concepts is called “two-handed giving.” Leaving no hand open for receiving. The height of altruism.

 Your eyes are not my eyes, nor do we see the same thing.
 But we are still, as kin, connected.
 Vuong’s poem continues: “This means I am touching you—this means you are not alone.”

-Maya Angelou wrote that she inherited/learned anger from her mother.
+In one of her many memoirs of being and becomming, Maya Angelou wrote she inherited/learned anger from her mother.
 I learned anger from my father.
 But I learned how to manage that anger from my husband.
-And a lifetime of work.
-I’ll show my daughter how.

 We are more than what we inherit.
 A lifetime of more.
 We are more than what we give our offspring.